Idle Detection

 bootstrapApplication(AppComponent, appConfig).catch((err) => console.error(err));

-2. Use IdleDetectionService in your component
+Example 4: Use IdleDetectionService in Component

-Then, in your AppComponent, you can subscribe to the service's observables to react to idle events:
+Subscribe to the service's observables to react to idle events:

-import { IdleDetectionService } from 'ngx-lift';
+import {IdleDetectionService} from 'ngx-lift';

-export class AppComponent implements OnInit {
+export class AppComponent implements OnInit, OnDestroy {

 ngOnInit() {